babadue/cheap_meets_mistralAI/README.md

 * Our Cheap just got a new competitor as Mistral just gained the ability to hold multi-concurrent chat conversations.
 You can find out who our Cheap's competitor is below. <br>

+* Our Cheap goes mobile with Mistral.
+You can find out below.<br>

 ## [The genie is out!](https://www.kickstarter.com/projects/babadue/a-private-customizable-ai-for-every-home)

 ## Procedure: